in praise of the tip bag, my debris-gathering tool

 I’ve worn out a number of tip bags in my time, but generally speaking they’re pretty resilient creatures.
 I like the size-XL wide-mouth types, but you can get them smaller, more upright (like a giant beer can), or square, or even one that you wear.
 No kidding.
 Good if you are up on a ladder, for instance.

-I even turned some fabric nursery “pots” with handles into smaller tip bags, when I wasn’t happy with them for growing things, into tip bags.
+I even turned some fabric nursery “pots” with handles into smaller tip bags, when I wasn’t happy with them for growing things.

 I’ll admit I still feel sentimental about the bushel baskets—a.k.a., fruit baskets—that I used to be able to score at curbside outside the green grocer on trash nights.
 I loved getting them for free.
-(You can buy them by the dozen—but I don’t need a dozen.)
+(You can buy them by the dozen—but I don’t need a dozen; thankfully my local garden center now sells them one at a time, and now Amazon even sells onesies.)
 They didn’t visually “shout” in the garden as much as today’s unnatural-colored tip bags, but they didn’t hold as much, either.
 More trips to the heap, or at least to the wheelbarrow, required.

-I’m not a lover of fancy garden gadgets, so the humble tip bag: just my speed.
+I’m not a lover of fancy garden gadgets, so the humble tip bag: on most days, it’s just my speed.
 What’s your garden-cleanup partner?
 Bag, bin, basket, barrow, cart, tarp?